 - Crowdestor review

-- Portfolio Performance Analysis for 2019
+- Portfolio Performance Analysis in April 2020

 This analysis is entirely based on my opinion and personal experience.